Lufei-Yu/ITAI-2373-Natural-Language-Processing/ITAI_NLP_Labs/README.md

 Applies machine learning models to classify text:
 - Feature extraction (TF‑IDF, embeddings)
 - Training classifiers (Naive Bayes, Logistic Regression, SVM, etc.)
 - Evaluating accuracy, precision, recall, and F1‑score

+### ** Lab 07 – Sentiment and Emotion Analysis in the Real World**
+The process of computationally identifying and categorizing emotions, opinions, and attitudes expressed in text and speech.

 ---